-As you migrate, you don't want to leave gaps in security that can put your network at risk of cyber attacks.
-Make sure the solution you choose offers a unified security platform that addresses detection, analysis and incident response.
-Look for SOC as a service that monitors and detects, then remediates or contains threats inside the SD-WAN 24/7.
+As you migrate, you don't want to leave gaps in security that can put your network at risk of cyberattacks.
+Make sure the solution you choo-se offers a unified security platform that addresses detection and analysis.
+Look for NOC as a service that monitors and detects, then helps contain threats inside the SD-WAN 24x7.